Appdynamics/campfire-alerting-extension/README.md

 - You have a Campfire Account.
 - You have a chat room created (and active) to send alert messages to.
+- Campfire jinder library is not in maven repo.
+To get it using maven we have to install the library in the local maven repo.
+Jinder 0.0.1 is checked in to the lib folder.
+Use the below maven command to install the library to local maven repo.

+mvn install:install-file -Dfile={path to jinder jar} -DgroupId=com.madhackerdesigns -DartifactId=jinder -Dversion=0.0.1 -Dpackaging=jar

 ### Steps